DMacMakes/dmacdocs/content/en/torrens/aac202/week1/index.md

   ZBrush is a critical tool for modern games studios; it's also the best way to sculpt on a computer.
 ---

+Welcome back and hello new people!

+* Modern, current-generation 3D graphics.
+* Learning Maya, ZBrush, some Substance.
+* Immerse yourself in modeling.
+Practise always, just like drawing.
+* Get your hands on a wacom or other drawing tablet!
+From week 5 we'll be using it every class and for homework.
+* Assessments.

+## Join the Discord server

+Join the Torrens class discord server if you haven't already.
+Follow the instructions there to receive roles for each subject so you don't miss news/updates.

+<a class="btn btn-lg btn-primary mr-3 mb-4" href="https://discord.gg/a87M8dr" target="_blank">Torrens Class Discord Server<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>

+### Recap

+ACR103:
+  - Low poly modeling
+    - Blocking out
+    - Detailing
+  - Rendering
+  - UV unwrapping
+  - Hand painted textures

+## High detail modeling

+This semester we're going to be working towards current-gen assets, with techniques that apply to both cartoony and realistic models.

+{{< imgproc klaayas_room_wireframe_javier_rodriguez Resize "600x" Link "klaayas_room_wireframe_javier_rodriguez.jpg">}}
+Round vs sharp, countour control!
+{{< /imgproc >}}

+Last trimester our goal was to make **low surface detail** props, using **hundreds of triangles**.
+To make up for the lacking geometry, we'd use [diffuse](https://docs.unity3d.com/Manual/shader-NormalDiffuse.html) textures, flat hand-painted images.
+Something like you see here:

+{{< imgproc barrels_low_poly_textured Resize "500x" >}}
+Low poly cartoony barrels.
+{{< /imgproc >}}

+**High detail** meshes can be made many ways and are **defined differently** depending on whether you're making games or film, whether the year's 2005 or 2020 and so on.
+Then those high poly details are brought into games using some tricks that we'll worry about that later.

+{{< imgproc destiny_gun_1 Resize "900x" Link "destiny_gun_1.jpg" >}}
+caption
+{{< /imgproc >}}

+{{% alert title="Why more polygons?" %}}
+The end goal of adding polygons is to support **smoothly curving surfaces** and **fine details**.
+{{% /alert %}}

+More barrels can be found on my [aac202 Pinterest board](https://www.pinterest.com.au/dmacdraws/aac202/).

+You could work toward high detail assets using our low poly process but.. on its own it would take a looong time.

 ## Download And Install ZBrush

 * Using 30 day trial for now: